-I am an applied environmental economist studying the effects of climate change on health and labor markets, with a particular focus on its unequal impacts, long-term consequences, and the role of public adaptation strategies.
+I am an applied environmental economist studying how climate change affects health and labor markets, exploring its unequal impacts, long-term consequences, and the potential of adaptation strategies.

 Email: giulia.valenti@feem.it, giulia.valenti@unive.it